chrryAI/vex/apps/extension/STORE_DESCRIPTION.md

 • True data deletion when you delete conversations
 • No hidden fees or surprise charges

 **Why install Chrry?** Stop switching between tabs and apps.
-Get instant access to specialized AI apps right in your sidebar while you browse, research, and work.
-Whether you're a student, professional, or team lead, Chrry helps you stay focused and productive.
+Get instant access to a powerful multi-modal AI assistant right in your sidebar while you browse, research, and work.
+Handle text, images, PDFs, and videos all in one conversation.
+Whether you're a student, professional, or creative, Chrry helps you stay focused and productive.

 Start with guest access - no account required.
 Upgrade anytime for unlimited features.